tombomba/tombomba.github.io/_posts/2020-07-03-perry-sherlock-james.md

 ---
+layout: photo
 title: "Perry & Sherlock & James"
+media:
+  image: perry-mason-hbo-2020.jpg
+  alt: "Matthew Rhys in 'Perry Mason,' 2020"
 date: 2020-07-03 12:34 -0800
 ---
-I kept trying to find an entry point into "Perry Mason," a new big money show that piles cliché on top of cliché, and I couldn't, except to wonder when a character is no longer a character.
+I tried to find an entry point into "Perry Mason," a new big money show that piles cliché on top of cliché, and I couldn't, except to wonder when a character is no longer a character.
 Lemme explain.

 "Perry Mason" is a rebooted something or other from HBO and based on pulp novels from generations gone by.
 He's your grandparents favorite lawyer.
 A CBS television series ran from 1957&ndash;66 and was in turn based on a Warner Bros. radio show and film series were adapted from novels by Erle Stanley Gardner.
 There's a legacy here.
 Yet HBO's effort jettisons all of it, keeping only the hero's name.
 The Perry Mason on our Sunday nights is no longer a lawyer.
 He's a private detective, and a shabby, drunken one at that, with a wholly new backstory (still in Los Angeles, yes, but now on a family farm and burdened with shell shock from the Great War).